vackosar/vackosar.github.io/_posts/2018-02-25-Creating-Custom-Ubuntu-Web-Link-App.md

 ## Web Link App Creator Script

 You can speed up the web link app creation using following script.
+It also creates a command into ```$HOME/bin``` such that you can add that app into startup.
 It takes two arguments:
-- url (starting with https or http)
+- url: Url of the app starting with https or http.
-- name
+- name: Name of the app used for search and commandline.

 ```shell
 #!/bin/sh -xue